MBach/LeMondeRssReader/README.md

 ## Introduction

-This App for Android 4.0.3 Ice Cream Sandwich and later (Android 9.0 Pie) features how to read RSS stream from one website, and does some complex [Web scraping](https://en.wikipedia.org/wiki/Web_scraping).
+This App for Android 4.0.3 Ice Cream Sandwich and later (Android 10) features how to read RSS stream from one website, and does some complex [Web scraping](https://en.wikipedia.org/wiki/Web_scraping).
 It renders the items in the feed directly in native Android components, such as [TextView](https://developer.android.com/reference/android/widget/TextView.html), [ImageView](https://developer.android.com/reference/android/widget/ImageView.html)

 This App was also built to be as fastest and simple as possible.
 Material design guidelines were applied so you'll find:
 * A navigation drawer with a header (see this [tutorial](https://developer.android.com/training/implementing-navigation/nav-drawer.html))